akrasuski1/halb-cpu/layout.md

 <img src="images/strip.jpg" width=300px/>

 I have to check whether a cut between holes is feasible to make - it would allow to make more compact layouts.
 Otherwise, I'd have to stay with drilling a whole hole in the trace.
+The latter way has other advantage though: you can drill a whole stack of boards at the same time.